ergonode/docs/docs/frontend/in-depth/autosave.md

 The whole idea is to save data per current visible context.
 Each tab / form has his own save button which will save only data at given context.

 <div class="Alert Alert--warning">
-    Currently it’s mixed and will be changed when BE application will adapt required changes.
+    Currently it’s mixed and will be changed when backend application will adapt required changes.
 </div>

 ### Giving feedback